DiogoRodr/ExerciseToMteam/README.md

 My Android exercise

-flickr api is not REST
+FLICKR API is not REST, no mediatypes used and doesnt use http status codes for advertising resource status.